pachun/boo/README.md

 ### iPhone Settings

+_This automatically happened on my last Sequioa 15.3.2 upgrade.
+We may be able to remove this section._

 - Settings → Apps → Messages → Text Message Forwarding → New Machine's Name → On

 ### GitHub Setup